 Once you’ve decided to tie the knot, everything can move pretty fast.
-Couples can encounter major financial burdens, family blending issues, differences in cultural and religious views, and a whole host of other things that might interfere with planning a life together.
-At that point, it’s incredibly useful to have an unbiased, trained counselor to help you get to the bottom of what’s causing friction so it doesn’t trickle over and impact your future marriage or partnership.
+And with the good stuff can come not-so-great stuff.
+Couples can encounter major financial burdens, family blending issues, differences in cultural and religious views, and a host of other things that might interfere with planning a bliss-filled life together.
+This is the point when it’s beneficial to have an unbiased, trained counselor to help you get to the bottom of what’s causing the friction so it doesn’t trickle over and impact your future marriage or partnership.

-- Best for LGBTQIA+ Couples: The Queer Couples Center
+- Best for LGBTQ+ Couples: The Queer Couples Center

 - Best for Christian Couples: Grace Wellness Center

 - Best for Financial Advice: Financial Therapy Association